elchs/LetoDBf/Readme.txt

  and there to remove the single character '#' at line start, which means the line is outcommented.
  This should be the last solution, as you will miss some fantastic new features of Harbour 3.2 and instead get some left and meanwhile fixed bugs.

  As the hbmk2 make tool v 3.0 does not know about the "-env:" option in the HBP files, you have to set these as environment variables.
 So to set Environment variables: __LZ4=yes   and   __PMURHASH=yes to get defaults to use LZ4 compression and PMurHash algorithm.
 This is done in your terminal for Windows with: SET ...=...   and in Linux with: export ...=...
+ You have to manually '#include rddleto.ch' and '#include leto_std.ch' into your projects, hbmk2 3.0 does that not automatic by using letodb.hbc.

       3. Running and stopping server